 I include a brief overview of ringing music in all my talks to non-ringers, but in October 2008, I was invited to give a talk to the annual meeting of the Southeast Region of Making Music (aka the National Federation of Music Societies) (see what I said about it at the time and the article I wrote for The Ringing World).

+Describing ringing to experienced musicians, and trying to do so in their own language was an interesting challenge.
 The talk was appreciated, and I was subsequently asked to write a series of articles for their Newsletter, which you can download:

 Contact me if you would like to know more.